 Lithops olivacea is a small succulent with bodies of two opposite partly fused leaves.
 It forms large clumps of up to 30 bodies with time.
 The bodies grow up to 4 inches (10 cm) tall and up to 1 inch (2.5 cm) wide.
 Leaves are thick, fleshy, with grey sides sometimes tinged greenish-yellow or purplish and olive-green or greyish-green window with few paler or usually completely absent dots.
 Flowers are yellow with a white center, up to 1.6 inches (4 cm) in diameter, and appear from the fissure between the leaves in late summer and early fall.

 The specific epithet "olivacea" is the feminine form of the Latin adjective "olivaceus," meaning "olive-green."
 It refers to the olive-green window at the top of the leaves.

 How to Grow and Care for Lithops olivacea

 Light: A sunny windowsill where the plant receives 4 to 5 hours of direct sunlight during the early part of the day and partial shade during the afternoon is the perfect spot to grow your L. olivacea.
-From spring to fall, you may place the pot on the balcony or in the garden.
+You may place the pot on the balcony or in the garden from spring to fall.